mlhartme/stool/client/documentation.md

   Mb of disk spaces available for the root file system of all apps in all stages.
 The sum of all disk space reserved for all apps of all stages cannot exceed this number.
 0 disables this feature.
 Type number, default 0.
 * **DOCKER_HOST**
-  Fully qualified hostname used to refer to this machine in application urls and emails.
+  Fully qualified hostname of this machine.
+Used in application urls and emails.
 Type string.
 * **ENVIRONMENT**
   Default environment variables to set automatically when starting apps, can be overwritten by the start command.
+Type map, default empty.
 * **JMX_USAGE**
   How to invoke a jmx client in your environment.
 Type string, default "jconsole %s".
 * **LDAP_CREDENTIALS**